 Once you have your list, spend a few days rewriting the list and double-checking that it's correct.
 This may get boring but push through and really nail it down.

-Once you have memorized the list and what they do, then you should step it up by writing out tables of symbols, their names, and what they do from memory.
-When you hit some you can't recall from memory, go back and memorize them again.
+Once you have memorized the list and what they do, then step it up by writing out tables of symbols, their names, and what they do from memory.
+If you hit some you can't recall from memory, go back and memorize them again.

 The most important thing when doing this exercise is: "There is no failure, only trying."

 It's important when you are doing a boring, mindless memorization exercise like this to know why.
 It helps you focus on a goal and know the purpose of all your efforts.